CRYSTAL HIGHLAND OWNER ASSOCIATION BYLAWS

 - The term of any Associate Member created by the Board of Directors of the Association pursuant to paragraph (b) of Section 1 of this Article shall be determined by the Board of Directors.

 - A Member may lease his/her residence.
 The terms of all leases, occupancy agreements, and arrangements shall incorporate, or be deemed to incorporate, all the provisions of these Bylaws for Crystal Highlands Owners Association.

 On all matters, each member shall have one (1) vote for each lot or other property interest giving rise to membership in the Association.
 If the owner of any lot wishes to designate a third party to act for him/her in Association matters, the owner shall file a written notice with the Association, signed and dated.
 Such notice will designate the individual representative who shall vote at meetings, or by mail or email ballot, and receive all notices and communications from the Association on behalf of the lot owner.
 The individual representative designated may be changed at any time by the owner of the lot by filing a new written notice with the Association.
 On all matters requiring a two-thirds (2/3) margin of approval, votes shall be collected and counted by a non-biased third party.

 Section 4: Voting by Proxy

-Votes may be cast by proxy, duly signed by the voting lot owner or his/her representative who is not present at any given meeting.
+Votes may be cast by proxy, email, or mailed by the voting lot owner or his/her representative who is not present at any given meeting.
 Proxies must be filed with the Secretary at or before the appointed time of each meeting of the membership.
 Cumulative voting shall not be permitted.